spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> com rel 9 10,1,2
     SPEX> com rel 10 1,2

-Step 9: Check the model settings and calculate
+Check the model settings and calculate
 ''''''''''''''''''''''''''''''''''''''''''''''

 We check the setting of the component relation::